datanav/docs/configuration.rst

 Sources provide *streams* of :doc:`entities <entitymodel>` as input to the :ref:`pipes <pipe_section>` which is the building blocks for the :ref:`flows <flow_section>` in the Sesam Node.
 These entities can take *any* shape (i.e. they can also be nested), and have a single required property: **_id**.
 This ``_id`` field must be *unique within a flow* for a specific logical entity.
-There may however exist multiple *versions* of this entity within a flow.
+There may exist multiple *versions* of this entity within a flow, however.

 Continuation support
 --------------------

-Sources can optionally support a ``since`` moniker or marker which lets them pick up where the previous stream of entities left off, sort of like a bookmark in the entitiy stream.
-The ``since`` marker is opaque to the rest of the Sesam Node components, and is assumed to be interpretable *only by the source*.
+Sources can optionally support a ``since`` moniker or marker which lets them pick up where the previous stream of entities left off - like a "bookmark" in the entitiy stream.
+The ``since`` marker is opaque to the rest of the Sesam Node components and is assumed to be interpretable *only by the source*.
 Within an entity, the marker is carried in the ``_updated`` property if supported by its source.

 The Sesam Node supports a diverse set of core data sources: